w3c/wai-curricula/content/content-author/images.md

 Students should be able to:

-* explain how people with disabilities rely on text alternatives for images (including for diagrams, charts, maps, and infographics) to understand information
+* explain how people with disabilities rely on text alternatives for images (including for diagrams, charts, maps, and infographics) to understand the image content
 * explain the purpose of the following types of images:
   * informative (require descriptions that convey their information)
   * functional (require descriptions that convey functionality)